Hazot/Recipe-Generation-Project/README.md

 and want help in generating recipes based on a list of ingredients as an input.

 ## TODOs
+- reorganize the code to have a better structure, it sucks
 - add the sequence length of the tokenized dataset in the h5 file name.
 - finetune llama3.1 8b using some kind of lora.
 - implement some RAG in there